vectorgrp/sil-kit/docs/development/docker/docker.rst

 Issues:

-* Launching the CanWriter on windows fails.
+* Launching the CanWriter on Windows fails.
 It will connect to the registry, but the connection between the participants cannot be established.